 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a hardcover edition that was published by G.P.
+romantic suspense that was published by G.P.
 Putnam's Sons on April 17, 2012 and has 757 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel

 A romantic suspense regarding a young girl in the wrong place in Chicago, Illinois.

 In 2012, The Witness won the Library Journal‘s Librarian’s Best Romance Books of the Year for Best Romance Books.